GITvoren/movieDb-mern/README.md

 # Movie Database Web Application (MERN Stack)

-This project is will be built using MongoDB, NodeJS, Express, and React.
+This project will be built using MongoDB, NodeJS, Express, and React.

 **Currently In Development . . .**